Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 ### 9.1 Current Limitations

 - **Adaptive jammer nulling:** PSON loses to LMS on moving jammer scenarios (0/3 vs 3/3 with matched initialization).
 The monotonic descent constraint prevents adaptation to moving adversaries.
-This is the "SVD-Jammer Problem"—see Appendix E.9.
+This is the "SVD-Jammer Problem"; see Appendix E.9.
 - **Low-intensity regions:** Approximation quality degrades in low-intensity regions of the interference pattern.
 The optimizer focuses on high-intensity peaks (which dominate MSE), leaving tail regions with residual noise.
 - **Precision proxy:** Using irregularity as precision is a heuristic; curvature-based or SNR-based precision may improve efficiency.
 - **Acceptance rate:** Down-only acceptance can slow early descent; line-search or small-gain capping [Goldman 2025] could smooth progress.